KHZ-INTL/blog/_posts/2018-03-26-solving-the-fd-challenge-pwnablekr.markdown

 ![fd-pwnablekr-challenge-description](/assets/images/fd-pwnablekr/connecting-to-fd.png)

 The server is running on linux.
 We can use the following commands:
-+ ls: List items in the current dirrctory
++ ls: List items in the current directory
-+ cd: Change dirrectory
++ cd: Change directory
 + vim: Edit/view text and source code files using the vim editor

-If we do a listing (ls) of the current dirrectory we see the:
+If we do a listing (ls) of the current directory we see the:
 + fd: Challenge binary,
 + fd.c: Challenge source code and
 + Flag

 One way of analysing the challenge (binary) is to do a static analysis.
 With this method we try to get as much information from the binary without having it running.
 Sometimes  a program may behave differently when its running, for example some viruses.
 If we did not have the source code available we could use the "strings" command to extract the strings/texts from the binary.
-Sometimes with this method we can extract the function names, hardcoded texts, section names and etc. Running the strings command for the fd binary returns some useful information, refer to figure 3.
+Sometimes with this method we can extract the function names, hard coded texts, section names and etc. Running the strings command for the fd binary returns some useful information, refer to figure 3.

 Figure 3: Strings analysis of fd binary
 ![strings-analysis-of-fd-binary](/assets/images/fd-pwnablekr/fd-strings_analysis.png)

-The strings analysis of the fd binary shows some intresting texts.
+The strings analysis of the fd binary shows some interesting texts.
 For example, "good job :)", "learn about Linux file IO" and "LETMEWIN".
 They sound like a message you would get if you validate a correct or an invalid password/input.
 Also there is a reference to "atoi".
 If you are not familiar with programming or atoi function, basically it extracts numbers from a given string.
 There is also "/bin/cat flag".
 The cat command prints the file its given as its argument.
 In this case it prints the flag file.
 If you scroll down, near the end there is "main".
 This may refer to the main function of the program.
 We can search for this function when debugging in our dynamic analysis.
 Finally, there is also "pass argv[1] a number".
 This essentially translates to: when launching the program, you may have to pass a number.
 Argv is a structure where arguments are stored.
 When a program is launched, in this case, the first argument, argv[0] is the name of binary it self, the second argument is argv[1] is the argument passed when launched.
 From before we found a call to "atoi".
 From this we can guess that the program tries to extract numbers from the user input or argv[1].

 Since we have access to the source code of the binary we could also analyse that.
 Open the source code in vim: